 How do batteries work?
 When a battery is used, a reaction happens between the chemicals in the positive end and the chemicals in the negative end of the battery.
 This reaction produces the energy your electronics need in order to run.

-Since batteries provide energy for so many of the things we use every day, what to do with batteries once they are dead becomes a big problem.
-When batteries are thrown out in the trash, they end up in landfills where they add to solid waste and can also leak chemicals into the environment.
-These chemicals are not only harmful to us (humans), but to animals as well.
+Since batteries provide energy for so many of the things we use every day, what to do with batteries once they are dead becomes a problem.
+When batteries are thrown out in the trash, they end up in landfills where they not only add to solid waste, but they can also potentially release harmful chemicals into the environment.

 Recycle your Batteries

-When you recycle batteries properly, you are helping to prevent harmful chemicals from getting into the environment and hurting animals and our planet, but that’s not all!
+When you take your used batteries to a battery drop-off location, you’re keeping batteries out of landfills and helping to protect animals and the planet.
 You’re also helping to provide recycled materials and parts that can be used to make new products we use every day, like new batteries and stainless steel pots in your kitchen!

 What you can do to help